Simple Communication: Conclusion

 \section{Conclusion}

-We model a cheap-talk game with aligned preferences where the sender is constrained to use a score in equilibrium.
-We show that this restriction introduces strategic frictions despite the aligned preferences.
-These frictions can create a wedge between optimal and credible scores.
-They also put structure on the shape of credible scores.
+We study a cheap-talk game with aligned preferences in which the sender is required to use a score in equilibrium.
+We show that this requirement introduces strategic frictions despite the alignment of preferences between sender and receiver.
+These frictions drive a wedge between the equilibrium and the commitment payoffs, and they also impose structure on the functional form of equilibrium scores.

-The multidimensionality of our model plays a key role for our results.
-In particular, if the state were one-dimensional, any optimal score would be credible.
-In a one-dimensional model, the score can be defined in multiple ways.
+The multidimensionality of our model plays a central role.
+Indeed, if the state were one-dimensional, then, holding fixed the quadratic-loss payoffs, a best equilibrium score would yield the commitment payoffs.
+In a one-dimensional setting, a score can be defined in several ways.
 Let $\Theta\subseteq \reals$ and let the sender send messages in $M\subseteq\reals$.
-A score is a function $s$ that satisfies\begin{enumerate} \item $s:\Theta\rightarrow M$ and \item $s$ satisfies IVP. \end{enumerate} If either $M=\reals$ or $M=\{1,...,n\}$ for some $n\in \mathbbm{N}$, then any optimal score is credible.
-If $M=\reals$, full revelation is possible so the optimal score is trivially credible.
-If $M=\{1,...,n\}$, the result follows from the fact that for any given score and belief associated with it, the best profitable deviation is also a score.
-Therefore, if this deviation is profitable, then this score should have been optimal.
-This is the crucial difference with the two-dimensional case where a profitable deviation could be a strategy that is not a score.
+A score is a function $s$ satisfying\begin{enumerate} \item $s:\Theta\rightarrow M$ and \item $s$ satisfies the IVP. \end{enumerate} If $M=\reals$, full revelation is possible, so the best equilibrium yields the commitment payoffs.
+If $M=\{1,...,n\}$, the equivalence between best equilibrium and commitment payoffs follows from the observation that for any given score and its associated belief, the most profitable deviation is itself a score.
+Hence, if such a deviation were profitable, the original score could not have attained the commitment payoffs in the first place.
+This is the key difference with the two-dimensional case, in which a profitable deviation may be a strategy that is not a score.